How to Teach An 18 Month Old to Share Without Forced Sharing

 “You have to share.”

 From a Montessori perspective, we don’t force generosity.
+Instead, we prepare the environment and guide cooperation gradually over time.

 What You Can Teach Instead at 18 Months